Nell254/Processing-Big-Data/README.md

 # Processing Big Data Predict
+Completing this predict was a requirement for successfully finishing Explore AI's Data Engineering course and earning the Data Engineer certification.

 ## Predict overview

 You are part of a small dynamic team of Data Scientists trying to create the latest and greatest automated stock market trading robots.
 You assume the role of a Data Engineer and is responsible for ensuring that the Data Science team has access to high-quality training datasets.